ThirteenAG/GTAIV.EFLC.FusionFix/readme.md

 > * Search for "d3dx9_43", select it and click OK.

 > [!IMPORTANT]
 > Only The Complete Edition is fully supported.
-Legacy versions of the game additionally require the installation of the [Legacy Addon](https://github.com/ThirteenAG/GTAIV.EFLC.FusionFix/releases/latest/download/GTAIV.EFLC.FusionFixLegacyAddon.zip), which is done by unpacking its contents to the game's root directory.
-Multiplayer is not supported.
+Legacy versions of the game (e.g., v1.0.7.0 or v1.0.8.0) additionally require the installation of the [Legacy Addon](https://github.com/ThirteenAG/GTAIV.EFLC.FusionFix/releases/latest/download/GTAIV.EFLC.FusionFixLegacyAddon.zip), which is done by unpacking its contents to the game's root directory.
+>
+> Multiplayer is not supported.
+[Take-Two has agreed that it generally will not take legal action against third-party projects involving Rockstar’s PC games that are single-player, non-commercial, and respect the intellectual property (IP) rights of third parties.
+This does not apply to (i) multiplayer or online services; (ii) tools, files, libraries, or functions that could be used to impact multiplayer or online services, or (iii) use or importation of other IP (including other Rockstar IP) in the project; or (iv) making new games, stories, missions, or maps.](https://support.rockstargames.com/articles/5NVOAYjcTomO8v6SX2k76k/pc-single-player-mods)
+> Forking this project or creating any derivative software intended for use with multiplayer of any kind is forbidden.
+Any persons or entities who do so are not associated with this project.
 >
 > No support will be provided for illegal copies of the game.
 Purchase an official copy from either [Steam](https://store.steampowered.com/app/12210/) or [Rockstar Games Launcher](https://store.rockstargames.com/game/buy-grand-theft-auto-iv).